tarunkant/Gopherus/README.md

 # Gopherus
 If you know a place which is SSRF vulnerable then, this tool will help you to generate Gopher payload for exploiting SSRF (Server Side Request Forgery) and gaining RCE (Remote Code Execution).
 And also it will help you to get the Reverse shell on the victim server.
 And for more information you can get a blog on the same [Blog on Gopherus](https://spyclub.tech/2018/08/14/2018-08-14-blog-on-gopherus/)

+## Note :

+This repo is a fork from the Original Tool but I have updated the code from python2 to python3 and added a new feature to select the port for the reverse shell(Redis).

 ## About
 This tool can generate payload for following:
 1. MySQL     (Port-3306)